 An agency builds a Bing Ads application for their company to manage the campaigns of their advertising clients.
 Agencies may manage some or all aspects of an advertiser account.
 When sending the invitation to manage a client account, the agency may specify whether the client or agency is responsible for billing.
-For more information about becoming an agency, see Getting started as an agency with Bing Ads or the Bing Ads Agency hub.
+For more information about becoming an agency, see Getting started as an agency with Bing Ads or the Resources for agency partners.

 The client account must be set up for post-pay billing.
 Prepaid accounts are not supported for management by agencies.

 The following figure shows two clients managed by an agency.

 Only an agency Super Admin can Link to Client Accounts.
 Linking enables any agency Super Admin to access the specified client account.
 If the client has multiple accounts, then a client link invitation must be sent for each client account.
 The super admin may also determine which individual accounts the advertiser campaign manager and viewer users can access.
 In the figure above User A has access to account A1, and User B has access to accounts A2, B1, and B2.
 For more information about user roles, see User Roles and Available Service Operations.

 Note: This feature is not supported in sandbox.
 To manage client accounts, a Super Admin user of the agency must send an invitation to the client, which must then be accepted by a Super Admin user of the client.
 To determine whether a link already exists, call the SearchClientLinks operation and check the Status element of any returned ClientLink.
 For a list of possible status values, see ClientLinkStatus value set.
 To search by individual account, set the predicate field to ClientAccountId and set the predicate value to the account identifier that you want to find.
 There is no set limit to the amount of client accounts that can be linked to an agency.